 - introduced an enhanced programme of literacy support, including an additional two hours of teaching per week, in Years 7, 8 and 9 (Y7 and 8 from September 2017);

-- purchased the Accelerated Reader programme to develop the reading skills of students, in Years 7, 8 and 9, more quickly and more effectively;
+- purchased the Accelerated Reader programme to develop the reading skills of students in Key Stage 3 more quickly and more effectively;

 - purchased the Star Reader programme to test and track students’ reading ages;

 - purchased a set of ten iPads to support literacy in the classroom;